francescotorsello/SPHINCS_ID/README.md

 Follow the instructions at [the current SCons documentation](https://scons.org/doc/production/HTML/scons-user/index.html) (or any later version of it) to install SCons.

-Once SCons is installed, go to the root directory of SPHINCS_ID where the SConstruct file is placed; if you are compiling SPHINCS_ID on a new host, open SConstruct and set up your local environment.
-After that, run 'scons' and the compilation will start.
+Once SCons is installed, go to the root directory of SPHINCS_ID where the SConstruct file is placed.
+If you are compiling SPHINCS_ID on a new host, open SConstruct and set up your local environment; you may need to modify src/SConscript and some of the \*.py files in tools as well.
+After that, run 'scons' to start the compilation.
 See res/doc-pages/SPHINCS_ID-User_Manual.pdf for more details.

 The compilation of SPHINCS_ID will create a directory named build and place the object files \*.o inside it, following the same directory structure as in src.
 The \*.mod files will instead be placed inside the mod directory.
-The executable files \*.x will be placed inside programs/bin.
+The executable files \*.x will be placed inside bin.
 The configuration files (or parameter files) needed to run the executables are placed inside config.
 See res/doc-pages/SPHINCS_ID-User_Manual.pdf for more details.

 ## Documentation